vikashranjan/gradient-boosting/README.md

 # gradient-boosting

-Simple gradient boosting tree implementation in julia.
+Simple gradient boosting tree implementation in julia.Zygote is used for gradient calculation.

 References